toxic345/Runescape-Party-App/README.md

 ## Overview
 The Drinking Counter App is a lightweight, RuneScape-themed application designed to track and display the group's collective "drinking level" in a fun and interactive way.
 The app consists of two main components: a control panel for registering drink purchases and a display window that shows the group's progress towards leveling up.
 The goal is to reach level 99, with special events triggered at key milestones.

+## Set up guide
+1. Install Node.js if you haven't already.
+You can download it from Node.js official website.
+2. Make sure you install the required libaries by running the following commands:
+   - npm install electron
+   - npm install sqlite3
+   - npm install canvas-confetti
+3. Run the application using the following command: npm start

 ## Architecture

 ### 1. **Electron Framework**